alexandermichaud-drizly/alu/README.md

 I have chosen to represent the ALU as a class.
 This allows the same ALU "instance" to test the different operations on the same set of inputs.
 I recognize that this does not cohere with how an ALU is called within a CPU, but it is marginally easier to simply call .run(opcode) rather than run(a, b, opcode) when testing with the same variables.

+The ALU represents negatives using two's complement conversion.
+It cannot accomodate floating points.

-OPERATIONS THAT HAVE BEEN CODED
+OPERATIONS THAT HAVE BEEN CODED AND TESTED SUCCESSFULLY:
--- ADD (WITH CARRY)
+ADD, SUBTRACT

-OPERATIONS THAT ARE IN PROGRESS
+OPERATIONS THAT ARE IN PROGRESS:
--- SUBTRACT

-OPERATIONS TO BE CODED
+OPERATIONS TO BE CODED:
--- INCREMENT
--- DECREMENT
--- NEGATE
+INCREMENT, DECREMENT, NEGATE